 If the only thing you got from understanding your Financial Statements is a better handle on the trends of your business then you’re ahead of the game.
 That’s why caring about your Financial Statements is critical to your business growth.

 Don’t let the feeling of being overwhelmed by your Accounts disengage you from them.

 Here’s an easy exercise to go through to get a basic understanding of your financials:

 1. Log in to your accounting system (we recommend Xero)

 2. Pull up your Profit and Loss Report

-3. Look at each of the sales and expense categories – do you know what goes into each category (tip: the answer for Motor Vehicle expenses isn’t everything to do you your car – where does petrol go, versus insurance, repairs, or road user charges)
+3. Look at each of the sales and expense categories – do you know what goes into each category (tip: the answer for Motor Vehicle expenses isn’t everything to do with your car – where does petrol go, versus insurance, repairs, or road user charges)

-4. Which categories have should correlation, and which has causation (for example, there should be correlation between diesel use and road user charges, and causation from sales to material purchases).
+4. Which categories should have correlation, and which has causation (for example, there should be correlation between diesel use and road user charges, and causation from sales to material purchases)

 Once you’ve got a grasp of “what causes what” (causation) on your Profit and Loss, and “what goes with what” (correlation), you can take those and see relevant information from your Financial Statements in real time.